dilshadparambil/Python_coddy.tech/Fundamentals/README.md

 # Fundamentels

-Welcome to Fundamentels of python
+Welcome to Fundamentels of Python

 ---